giovanniboscu/continuous-section-field/README.md

 ####   Continuous Longitudinal Formulation
 Unlike traditional frame analysis software that treats members as prismatic, this library treats the member as a **Continuous Section Field**:
-* **Dynamic Computation**: Every property is calculated "on-the-fly" at any longitudinal coordinate $z$ via linear vertex-mapping.
+* **Dynamic Computation**: Every property is calculated at any longitudinal coordinate $z$ via linear vertex-mapping.
 * **Homogenization & Voids**: Full support for material homogenization through **positive weights** and internal voids or cut-outs through **negative weights**.

 ## Cross-sectional properties